Evejrobles/evejrobles.github.io/README.md

   Week 6: This week we started getting the entities fleshed out for Mobil Punch App front end.
 Happy to say that my typing speed is improving.

+  Week 7: This week we went to 1000000 cups to do a networking exercise.
+I met a couple of people who were gracious and gave me words of encouragement.